keremciu/cv/index.md

 _Senior Frontend Developer_
 ###### Stack: React / react-testing-library / cypress / emotion / styled-system / webpack / circle-ci / docker

-- Mostly worked on automation and optimization features to reduce manual work around pentest management process.
+- Worked on automation features to reduce manual clicks(90 -> 12) around pentest management process.
-- Built a component library with styled-system then applied that into all the consumer applications.
+- Built a component library with `styled-system` then applied that into all consumer-facing applications.
-- Improved user experience of web applications while providing consistent and pixel-perfect user interface.
-- Improved mocking network layer by applying mock service worker(msw) and used it to improve tests and development.
-- Helped to land e2e infrastructure with Cypress and implemented critical tests.
+- Landed e2e infrastructure with Cypress and implemented happy-path tests.
-- Improved unit/integration test quality by transitioning over to react-testing library from enzyme.
+- Improved unit/integration test quality by transitioning over `react-testing library` from `enzyme`.
+- Implemented network mock solution by using `mock service worker` and `openapi-backend` libs to provide engineering-wide integration test setup which consumes OpenAPI(swagger) specs.
-- Created many RFC/engineering initiatives to improve code quality(mostly code removal :) and wrote documentation to help others.
+- Wrote many documents/RFC to improve code quality all across enginering.

 `Jan 2017 - Mar 2019`
 __Adphorus__, Berlin
 _Lead Frontend Developer_
 ###### Stack: React / Redux / Redux-saga / css-modules / post-css / webpack / jenkins / docker

-- Helped team to improve their knowledge and solve their daily basis problems.
+- Hired 8 people for the front end and helped them increase their knowledge base and productivity.
-- Made internal presentations and wrote frontend dev specifications to make the app more scalable.
+- Made many internal presentations to explain the business domain and tech, also has written documentation on processes.
-- Worked closely with back-end and product team to build new and update existing features.
-- Had a chance to be part of the rebranding and worked closely with design to build visual language.
+- Worked closely with design team on rebranding to build a visual language that affected all the consumer facing apps.
-- Improved reusable component library and started a style-guide project to make the platform more consistent.
+- Solved different scalability problems(aws lambda) regarding the big hotel/airline feeds to create visual ads automatically.

 🌟 Adphorus has been acquired by Sojern at November 2017.